DavesCodeMusings/arrl-question-pool/README.md

 # ARRL Questions Study Aid

-**Formatting is still a work in progress for the Technician Pool!**

 **I am slowly adding study aids and mnemonics to the General Pool**

 The Amateur Radio Relay League (ARRL) publishes [question pools](https://www.arrl.org/question-pools) for those interested in studying for licensing exams.
 These question pools are downloadable in Micro$oft Word docx and appear to have been formatted with extensive use of line breaks.